micheledusi/Deckz/src/logic/mix.typ

 /// Shuffle the given cards and return the *shuffled array*, i.e. a new array with the same elements in a different (random) order.
 ///
 /// To handle randomness, this function accepts a *random number generator* (`rng`) as an optional parameter.
 This `rng` follows the conventions of the #universe("suiji") library, which provides a random number generator.
-See the @cmd:deckz:shuffle.rng parameter documentation for more information.
+See the @cmd:deckz.mix:shuffle.rng parameter documentation for more information.
 ///
 /// This function also relies on the `suiji.shuffle-f` function from the #universe("suiji") library to shuffle the cards.
 ///